OpenSlides/openslides-autoupdate-service/README.md

 user/1/name="foo" user/2/name="bar"
 ```

 If the value is skipped, the current time is used as value.
-If you give a value, it has to be valid json without any spaces.
+If you give a value,
+it has to be valid json without any spaces.

 All clients that listen for the keys get an update for that key.

 ### With datastore-service

-To connect the autoupdate-service with the datastore service, the following environment variables can be used:
+To connect the autoupdate-service with the datastore service, the following
+environment variables can be used:

-`DATASTORE=service MESSAGIN_SERVICE=redis ./autoupdate`
+`DATASTORE=service MESSAGING_SERVICE=redis ./autoupdate`

 ### With redis

 When redis is installed, it can be used to update keys.
-Start the autoupdate service with the envirnmentvariable `MESSAGIN_SERVICE=redis`.
+Start the autoupdate
+service with the envirnmentvariable `MESSAGING_SERVICE=redis`.
+Afterwards it is
-Afterwards it is possible to update keys by sending the following command to redis:
+possible to update keys by sending the following command to redis:

 `xadd field_changed * updated user/5/name updated user/5/password`